lvanschilfgaarde/lordcephei.github.io/pages/dmft1.md

 ```
 blm ni --gw --wsitex
 mv actrl.ni ctrl.ni
-vi ctrl.ni                       # edit control file assigning nit=20, nsp=2, nkabc=10, gmax=8.7 among the % const section
+vi ctrl.ni                       # assign nit=20, nsp=2, nkabc=10, gmax=8.7 among the % const section
 lmfa ni
 mv basp0.ni basp.ni
 lmf ni                           # At the end of this run (10 iterations, few minutes) mmom=.6442223 ; ehf=-3036.6239355
-echo '-1' | lmfgwd ni -vnsp=2
+echo '-1' | lmfgwd ni
 lmgwsc --wt --openmp=20 --code2 --sym -maxit=15 --metal --getsigp --tol=2e-5  ni
 ```
-The value of the parameters chose are a pretty low but they can provide a fast enough starting point for the QSGW+DMFT loop.
+The value of the parameters are a pretty low on purpose to run a QSGW loop in a reasonable time.
-The total time required by the calculation above is ~10 hours.
+Still, on twenty cores the total computational time is around 10 hours.

 {::nomarkdown}</div>{:/}